theupdateframework/pep-maximum-security-model/README.rst

 __ http://docs.python.org/2/library/hashlib.html#hashlib.hash.hexdigest
 __ https://en.wikipedia.org/wiki/SHA-2

-When a project uploads a new transaction, the project transaction process MUST add all new targets and relevant delegated *bins* metadata.
-(It is shown later in this section why the *bins* role will delegate targets to a number of delegated *bins* roles.)
-Finally, the project transaction process MUST inform the snapshot process about new delegated *bins* metadata.
+When an unclaimed project uploads a new transaction, a project transaction process MUST add all new targets and relevant delegated unclaimed metadata.
+(We will see later in this section why the unclaimed role will delegate targets to a number of delegated unclaimed roles.)
+Finally, the project transaction process MUST inform the consistent snapshot process about new delegated unclaimed metadata.

+When a recently-claimed project uploads a new a transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
+If the project is new, then the project transaction process MUST also add new recently-claimed metadata with public keys and threshold number (which MUST be part of the transaction) for the project.
+Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed metadata as well as the current set of delegated targets metadata for the project.

+The process for a claimed project is slightly different.
+The difference is that PyPI administrators will choose to move the project from the recently-claimed role to the claimed role.
+A project transaction process MUST then add new recently-claimed and claimed metadata to reflect this migration.
+As is the case for a recently-claimed project, the project transaction process MUST always add all new targets and delegated targets metadata for the claimed project.
+Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed or claimed metadata as well as the current set of delegated targets metadata for the project.

-Project transaction processes SHOULD be automated and MUST also be applied
-atomically: either all metadata and targets -- or none of them -- are added.
-The project transaction and snapshot processes SHOULD work concurrently.
-Finally, project transaction processes SHOULD keep in memory the latest *bins* metadata so that they will be correctly updated in new consistent snapshots.
+Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the recently-claimed role to the claimed role.
+Project transaction processes MUST also be applied atomically: either all metadata and targets -- or none of them -- are added.
+The project transaction processes and consistent snapshot process SHOULD work concurrently.
+Finally, project transaction processes SHOULD keep in memory the latest claimed, recently-claimed and unclaimed metadata so that they will be correctly updated in new consistent snapshots.

 All project transactions MAY be placed in a single queue and processed serially.
 Alternatively, the queue MAY be processed concurrently in order of appearance, provided that the following rules are observed:

 1. No pair of project transaction processes must concurrently work on the same project.

-2. No pair of project transaction processes must concurrently work on *bins* projects that belong to the same delegated *bins* targets role.
+2. No pair of project transaction processes must concurrently work on *unclaimed* projects that belong to the same delegated *unclaimed* role.

+3. No pair of project transaction processes must concurrently work on new recently-claimed projects.

+4. No pair of project transaction processes must concurrently work on new claimed projects.

+5. No project transaction process must work on a new claimed project while another project transaction process is working on a new recently-claimed project and vice versa.

 These rules MUST be observed so that metadata is not read from or written to inconsistently.